cea-sec/openwec/doc/outputs.md

 The Kafka driver sends events in a Kafka topic.

 For a given subscription, all events will be sent in the configured Kafka topic.
 You may want to add additionnal options to the inner Kafka client, such as `bootstrap.servers`.

+If multiple outputs use the Kafka driver and connect to the same Kafka cluster, it is recommended to configure the additional options in OpenWEC settings (`outputs.kafka.options`).
+This way, only one Kafka client will be used by all the outputs, which is more resource efficient.

 #### Examples